Barometre-de-la-Science-Ouverte/bso3-techdoc/methodology/bso3.md

 ### Evaluation

-The following tables present the evaluation of the two main models involved in the identification of software mentions, based on version `0.7.2` of the Softcite software mention recognizer.
+The following tables present the evaluation of the two main models involved in the identification of software mentions, based on version `0.7.2` of the Softcite software mention recognizer and the updated version 2.0 of the Softcite dataset.

 **Software mentions and attributes**

-To evaluate the model on the actual distribution of software mentions in scientific articles, we have created an __holdout set__ containing the complete full text of 20% the Softcite Dataset documents (994 articles), reproducing the overall distribution of documents with annotation (29.0%), the distribution between Biomedicine and Economics fields, and using a stratified sampling to reproduce the overall distribution of mentions per document.
+Similarly to the work in [@10.1145/3459637.3481936], to evaluate the model on the actual distribution of software mentions in scientific articles, we have reused an __holdout set__ containing the complete full text of 20% the Softcite Dataset documents (994 articles), reproducing the overall distribution of documents with annotation (29.0%), the distribution between Biomedicine and Economics fields, and using a stratified sampling to reproduce the overall distribution of mentions per document.
 The __holdout set__ reproduce therefore a realistic distribution of software mentions and can be used to produce stable evaluation using different version of the training data.
 We used the remaining 80% of documents (3,977 articles), divided at paragraph-level into positive (1,886 paragraphs with at least one manual annotation) and negative (612,597 paragraphs without manual annotations).
-To optimize the balance between positive and negative sampling for the real distribution, the final model was trained on 50K paragraphs containing the 1,886 positive paragraphs and a set a of 48,114 negative paragraphs selected with active sampling as described in [@10.1145/3459637.3481936].
+To optimize the balance between positive and negative sampling for the real distribution, the final model was trained on the 1,886 positive paragraphs of the Softcite dataset and a set a of 50,000 negative paragraphs selected with active sampling as described in [@10.1145/3459637.3481936].

-Our best model is a fine-tuned LinkBERT base model [@[@yasunaga2022linkbert]] with an additional CRF activation layer, which performs slighly but consistently better for this task than a fine-tuned SciBERT model.
+Our best model is a fine-tuned LinkBERT base model [@yasunaga2022linkbert] with an additional CRF activation layer, which performs slighly but consistently better for this task than a fine-tuned SciBERT model.

 |                 | precision | recall |**f1-score**| support |
 |---              |---        |---     |---         |---      |